hpcc-systems/Tombolo/README.md

 3. Locate 'cluster-whitelist.sample.js' file inside the '/server' directory, rename it to 'cluster-whitelist.js' and add cluster information.
 4. Inside /server run `npm run bootstrap-server`.
 This will install all the dependencies, create schema, migrate tables, seed initial data and spin the server
 5. Go Inside '/client-react.js' and rename the .env-sample file to '.env' and update all necessary variables
-6. Inside '/client-react.js' run  `npm run bootstrap-server`.
+6. Inside '/client-react.js' run  `npm run bootstrap-client`.
 This will install  all the dependencies and start client.

 ----